alfonsserra/command-line-example/README.md

 # Command Line Example

-This small applications is a sample command line utility.
-Where all the parameters are read using JCommander
+This small applications is a sample command line utility where all the parameters are read using JCommander

 ## Getting Started